Vyral/base-template/_posts/2022-07-26-how-are-we-not-in-a-housing-bubble.md

 {% include excerpt.html %}

 Based on the history of the housing market, it’s clear that our current market isn’t ready to burst.
-There was only ever one instance of home prices falling significantly in 2008.
+There has only been one instance where home prices fell significantly, and it was in 2008.
 That was caused by two major factors: loose lending standards and cash-out refinances.
 Back then, people could apply for loans they weren’t truly qualified for and then take cash out on their homes to finance a lifestyle change.

 Will we see something similar in today’s market?
 As Danielle Hale from Realtor.com said, *“We have learned from history that prices can fall.
 The more important question is if it’s going to happen right now.
 And that’s hard to say.”*